SysKitTeam/docs-point/governance-and-automation/provisioning/set-up-provisioning.md

 To set up a complete provisioning process that fits your company needs, there are a couple of things that will require your attention:

-1) **Provisioning Templates** – you need to specify which types of workspaces end-users can request
+1) **Provisioning Templates** – you need to specify which types of workspaces end-users can request.
+Navigate to the [following article](templates.md) to learn more about templates.

 2) **Approval Processes** – define a set of rules each new workspace request needs to go through to be approved.
 See the [article](approval-processes.md) for more information.